poetindisguise/Storing-Marksheets-on-Blockchain/README.md

 ### Tools used
 1. Hyperledger Fabric
 2. Docker
-3. GoLang to write the chaincode <br>
+3. GoLang to write the chaincode
+### Working
+We changed the chaincode at Hyperledger Fabric according to the requirements of our certificate and then deployed it into the network.
+Marksheet data will be stored as a JSON object.
+Our network currently consists of 2 organisations with 1 peer each and 1 ordering service with 1 peer.
+We linked the blockchain to the API which will be able to request transactions. <br>
 - clone this directory
 - open terminal in this directory
 - make sure .sh file in this directory has excutable permission given if not "chmod +x ./createchannel.sh"